 Make Tech and Science Work for You

 Sensate uses infrasonic technology to stimulate the vagus nerve, a crucial part of the PNS, almost miraculously reducing the physical symptoms of stress.
 It's just science.
-Placed on the chest, the portable device produces engineered tones that are felt rather than heard, enabling users to experience digital music as whole-body vibrotactile sound.
-As well as being deeply relaxing in itself, this conditions the vagus nerve, providing many of the same benefits as extended meditation practice, with less of the time commitment.
+Placed on the chest, the portable device produces engineered tones the body feels rather than hears.
+This enables users to experience digital music as whole-body sound.
+As well as being deeply relaxing in itself, this conditions the vagus nerve.
+This provides many of the same benefits as extended meditation practice, with less of the time commitment.

-We eat healthily to keep our body in good condition.
+We eat well to keep our body in good health.
 We stay hydrated to help our brain and muscles perform well.
 Why wouldn’t we regard it as just as normal to work on improving our sleep?
 If you struggle with sleep disturbance of any kind, the first step is taking matters into your own hands.
 Do your research, start looking for the methods and aids that could work for you, and reclaim your basic need for restful, restorative sleep.
 It’s an investment you’ll never regret.